 Synchronous Collaboration Examples

-Another extremely common form of collaboration is through video conferencing tools like Zoom or Google meet.
-This requires all collaborators to be available and have access to a remote device to join the meeting, but allows them to access it from anywhere.
+- Video Conferencing: Another extremely common form of collaboration is through video conferencing tools like Zoom or Google Meet.
+This requires all collaborators to be available and have access to a remote device to join the meeting but allows them to access it from anywhere.
 Video calling is required when you’re collaborating as part of a remote team or in need of a quick solution.

 Learn more: How Online Whiteboards Enhance Collaboration?